Heshamshaban001/Metasploitable1-walkthrough/README.md

-so i decided to run the exploit as it is using perl interpreter -- typeing perl 15549.pl <ip target> <my ip> target type
+so i decided to run the exploit as it is using perl interpreter -- typing Perl 15549.pl <ip target> <my ip> target type by

 it appeared that this script does not have vuln for the exact ProFTPD 1.3.1  So it fails to exploit the service

-so i've moved to another approched " brute forcing the service for weak credintials " -- using Nmap Engine nmap <tagetip> 21 --script =ftp-brute.nse
+so I've moved to another approach " brute forcing the service for weak credentials " -- using Nmap Engine nmap <tagetip> 21 --script =ftp-brute.nse

-took 600s to find valid credintial of user:user
+took 600s to find valid credential of user:user

-checking to see if this ftp supports excuting command through " SITE EXEC command" it seems like it does not support that
+checking to see if this ftp supports executing command through " SITE EXEC command" it seems like it does not support that

-so far we got valid credintaial for ftp with no ablility to excute commands or existance of sensitve files perform another intensive scan for the ftp , found potential vuln
+so far we got valid credentials for ftp with no ability to execute commands or existence of sensitive files perform another intensive scan for the ftp , found potential vuln

  CVE-2011-4130 CVSS 9.0